aiven/aiven-docs/docs/products/kafka/kafka-connect/reference/connect-metrics-prometheus.md

 documentation](https://kafka.apache.org/documentation/#connect_monitoring).

 :::note
-The metrics only appear if there\'s actual activity in the underlying Apache Kafka Connect service.
+The metrics only appear if there's actual activity in the underlying Apache Kafka Connect service.
 :::